vuexp/vuexp/README.md

 # go into the new project folder
 cd existing-vuejs-project

-# add vue-cli-plugin-vuexp to the new project
+# add vue-cli-plugin-vuexp to the project
 vue add vue-cli-plugin-vuexp
 ```